 Two-factor authentication adds another layer of security to the login process for your online accounts.

-It commonly involves linking your account with your mobile phone number, and then sending a secure code via text message which must be entered in order to login to your account.
+It commonly involves linking your account with your mobile phone number and then sending a security code via text message which must be entered in order to login to your account.

 This will help prevent unauthorized persons from accessing your online accounts using an email and password alone.

 A strong password is comprised of a combination of lowercase and uppercase letters, numbers, and symbols (ex: !@#).
 A strong password will ideally be over 12 characters long.